-Finally, the last incentive was that La Croix-Rousse was exempt from the city tax, as it was then located outside Lyon.
+Finally, the last incentive was that La Croix-Rousse was exempt from the city tax, as it was then located outside the city.

-La Croix-Rousse then became the district of the silk workers, the Quartier des Canuts.
+La Croix-Rousse became the silk workers’ district, the Quartier des Canuts.

 The Canuts worked and lived there, and gave the neighborhood its identity.

 However, working conditions were harsh with long hours and poor pay.